PhD in Cultural Studies

 Annimari Juvonen holds a Bachelor’s and Master’s degree in Social and Cultural Anthropology from the University of Helsinki, and a Master’s degree in Anthropology of Human Rights and Social Movements from Universidade Nova de Lisboa.
 Her previous research projects have focused on both textual and visual discursive practices within the international human rights movement.
 The doctoral project focuses on visual acts and objects as contributors to the flow of the discourse on social justice, the ways in which contemporary societal and global concerns become discursive through artistic initiatives and regimes of publicity, and the rhetorics and narratives inherent in visual communications.
 Her research interests include visual culture, cultural resistance, and identity politics.

 Clara Caldeira holds a BA and a MA degree in Communication from the New University of Lisbon.
-She works as a journalist and scriptwriter for television in Portugal, as well as a freelance translator.
+She worked as a journalist and scriptwriter for television in Portugal, as well as a freelance translator.
+She is working on her thesis about the photographic representation of the portuguese colonial war.
 Her main research topic focuses on memory construction as a connection between totalitarian regimes in the past and present democracies.
 She is also interested in contemporary discourse practices, such as media and art communication, namely in their symbolic order construction and in terms of their importance as resistance formats, and in their social tensions in society.

 Daniela Ambrósio holds a Master Degree in Cultural Management from the School of Arts and Design in Caldas da Rainha.
 Prior to beginning the PhD program in Culture Studies, she worked in production, communication, and fundraising in arts and design associations, in a publishing and theatre.
 Her previous investigation focused on the European Capitals of Culture and how the aims of this manifestation of culture had changed since the first year and the importance of monitoring and evaluation to its redesign.
 Her main research interests are in monitoring, fundraising, strategy, communication and qualitative evaluation of cultural projects.